Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Introduction

 \subsection{Motivation}

 \IEEEPARstart{D}{emand} response (DR) based on time-varying price signals provides many advantages to both electricity consumers and utility companies.
-Recognising this, various approaches have been proposed to model the consumption behaviour of residential users under different pricing schemes, namely time-of-use tariff, critical-peak pricing, and real-time (RT) wholesale market prices \cite{demand2012zhang, vardakas2015a, residential2013samuel}.
-DR frameworks generally employ a game-theoretic approach, assuming that electricity customers are rational players that act in the interest of minimising electricity bills by adjusting their consumption to price signals \cite{a2016yu, pricing2021werner}.
+Recognising this, various approaches have been proposed to model the consumption behaviour of residential users under different pricing schemes, namely time-of-use tariff, critical-peak pricing, and real-time (RT) wholesale market prices \cite{demand2012zhang, vardakas2015a, residential2013samuel, dinh2023cost}.
+DR frameworks generally employ a game-theoretic approach, assuming that electricity customers are rational players that act in the interest of minimising electricity bills by adjusting their consumption to price signals \cite{a2016yu, pricing2021werner, dinh2023cost}.
 However, this rational behaviour, while typically observed in the short term, may not always hold over extended periods.
-This is because residential users often lack complete rationality in the actual decision-making processes \cite{behavioral2016selahattin}.
-Neglecting irrationality can lead to misleading simulation results from such DR programs or even prevent the implementation of optimal strategies \cite{elisha2015household}.
-Consequently, overlooking the imperfect behaviour of end users potentially undermines the benefits of DR programs.
+Behavioural economics provides a framework for understanding this deviation from rational decision-making, recognising that residential users often lack complete rationality in the actual decision-making processes \cite{behavioral2016selahattin}.
+As a result, neglecting such irrational behaviour can lead to ill-informed decisions with significant financial consequences \cite{elisha2015household}.

 To understand the impact of end-user non-ideal behaviour on economic benefits, this paper examines the business model of community battery storage (CBS).
-In Australia, the rapid adoption of rooftop solar photovoltaic (PV) has led to the emergence of local energy communities that now integrate CBS as a key component \cite{AusgridCBS}.
-Recently, the Australian federal government has announced the allocation of \$224.3 million towards community battery schemes \cite{cbsscheme}, which could see the installation of more than 400 community batteries throughout the country in the next few years \cite{cbsscheme}.
-In preparation for the rollout of the new medium-scale battery systems on distribution networks, many Australian distribution network service providers (DNSPs) have introduced trial network tariffs to promote the use of CBS in supporting the networks \cite{AERtrial}.
+The rapid adoption of rooftop solar photovoltaic (PV) systems in Australia has resulted in the emergence of local energy communities that are increasingly considering the incorporation of CBS as an essential element \cite{AusgridCBS}.
+Recently, the Australian federal government has announced the allocation of \$224.3 million to community battery schemes \cite{cbsscheme}, which could see the installation of more than 400 community batteries throughout the country in the next few years \cite{cbsscheme}.
+In preparation for the rollout of new medium-scale battery systems in distribution networks, many Australian distribution network service providers (DNSPs) have introduced trial network tariffs to promote the use of CBS to support their networks \cite{AERtrial}.